The Top of His Head

 The Top of His Head is a 1989 Canadian comedy-drama film written and directed by Peter Mettler.
-The film stars Stephen Ouimette as Gus, a satellite dish salesman whose life is turned upside down when he meets Lucy (Christie MacFadyen), a politically radical performance artist who is on the run from mysterious people pursuing her.

-The film premiered in the Perspective Canada program at the 1989 Festival of Festivals.
+It stars Stephen Ouimette, Christie MacFadyen and Gary Reineke, and tells the story of a satellite-dish salesman whose ordered life is disrupted after he meets a performance artist.
+The film won the Silver Plate Award at the Figueira da Foz Festival and received three Genie Award nominations.